 My constituent Nichola is a key worker.
 In May, her landlord served her with a section 21 no-fault eviction notice, giving her three months to move out.
 Housing benefit will cover only a one-bed flat for Nichola and her two teenage daughters.
 Letting agents demand an above-average income and the details of someone who earns more than £50,000 to guarantee the rent.
 What does the Minister suggest that people in Nichola’s position should do to provide a suitable home for their families during the pandemic?

 I have outlined to the House the range of measures that the Government have undertaken to support renters during this crisis.
 I do not know the specific circumstances that Nichola finds herself in, although the hon.
 Lady outlined some of them.
 If she cares to write to me with further information, I will give her a full and considered response.

-Even with the benefit cap, from which there are right and proper exemptions, I think in London there is an equivalent income of £28,000 for a person in receipt of benefits.
+Even with the benefit cap, from which there are right and proper exemptions, I think that in London there is an equivalent income of £28,000 for a person in receipt of benefits.
 We keep our policies under constant review—the Under-Secretary of State for Work and Pensions, my hon.
-Friend the Member for Colchester (Will Quince), is here listening to the points that the House is making—and of course if we do choose to make future changes, will bring those to the House.
+Friend the Member for Colchester, is here listening to the points that the House is making—and of course if we do choose to make future changes, we will bring those to the House.

 I have information on dozens and dozens of small-scale landlords—not property tycoons—who are now owed several thousand pounds in rent arrears, some due to genuine hardship, some as a result of tenants’ taking advantage of the current situation.
 This situation is now causing some landlords, particularly those with mortgages, severe hardship.
 I know that my right hon.
 Friend has said that the best option is to give the tenant as many options as possible to pay their rent, so will he look at the development of interest-free Government-guaranteed hardship loans for tenants to pay off their covid arrears?